jakobharden/phd_dataset_compiler/README.md

 - Harden, J. (2023) "Ultrasonic Pulse Transmission Tests: Datasets - Test Series 5, Reference Tests on Air".
 Graz University of Technology. doi: 10.3217/bjkrj-pg829
 - Harden, J. (2023) "Ultrasonic Pulse Transmission Tests: Datasets - Test Series 6, Reference Tests on Water".
 Graz University of Technology. doi: 10.3217/hn7we-q7z09
 - Harden, J. (2023) "Ultrasonic Pulse Transmission Tests: Datasets - Test Series 7, Reference Tests on Aluminium Cylinder".
 Graz University of Technology. doi: 10.3217/azh6e-rvy75

+## Revision and release history

+### 2023-07-14, version 1

+- published/released version 1 at the repository of Graz University of Technology; url: (https://repository.tugraz.at/)[https://repository.tugraz.at/]; doi: 10.3217/6t7km-5dg82

+### 2023-08-06, version 1.1

+- Moved the copyright notice to the bottom of the function file documentation in all file headers.
+The license stays the same (MIT).
+This was done to stay aligned to GNU Octave function file documentation definitions (copyright notice goes after the function synopsis).
+Additionally, the help command (octave: >> help "function_file_name") is now parsing and displaying the function file documentation correctly.
+- No chages were made to the program logic.
+- Added a revision and release history to the README.md file.
+- Minor updates in the text of the README.md file.
+- published/released version 1.1 at the repository of Graz University of Technology; url: (https://repository.tugraz.at/)[https://repository.tugraz.at/]; doi: 10.3217/6qg3m-af058